 To delete duplicate computers, select them using the relevant checkboxes and click Delete from the toolbar.
-A window will be shown asking you if you wish to uninstall the Panda Adaptive Defense agent.
+A window will be shown asking you if you wish to uninstall the Panda Adaptive Defense 360 agent.

-Deleting computers from the Computers with duplicate name list without uninstalling the Panda Adaptive Defense agent only removes them from the Panda Adaptive Defense console.
-Those computers will appear in the Panda Adaptive Defense console the next time they connect to the cloud.
+Deleting computers from the Computers with duplicate name list without uninstalling the Panda Adaptive Defense 360 agent only removes them from the Panda Adaptive Defense 360 console.
+Those computers will appear in the Panda Adaptive Defense 360 console the next time they connect to the cloud.
 Before deleting computers in bulk without knowing which ones are true duplicates, we advise that you first check to see which computers reappear in the console before deleting the agent from any computers.

 Field Description Values Computer Computer name and type.
-Character string: • • Workstation or server • Laptop computer.
+Character string: Workstation or server Laptop computer.
+Mobile device (Android smartphone or tablet).
 IP address The computer's primary IP address.
-Character string Group Folder within the Panda Adaptive Defense folder tree the computer belongs to.
+Character string Group Folder within the Panda Adaptive Defense 360 folder tree the computer belongs to.
 Character string Operating system Name of the operating system installed on the computer, internal version, and patch status.
-Character string Last connection Date when the Panda Adaptive Defense status was last sent to Panda Security's cloud.
+Character string Last connection Date when the Panda Adaptive Defense 360 status was last sent to Panda Security's cloud.
 Date